BlinkID/blinkid-verify-android/README.md

 ### <a name="core-api-obtaining-results"></a> Obtaining capture results

-If after analysis of some image completeness status of `ProcessResult` indicates that document capture is complete, only then you should get the final result from the `CaptureSession`:
+If after analysis of some image completeness status of `VerifyProcessResult` indicates that document capture is complete, only then you should get the final result from the `VerifyCaptureSession`:

 ```kotlin
 if (processResult.resultCompleteness.isComplete()) {